-Net cash used in investing activities was \$710.4 million for fiscal 2019 and was primarily due to acquisitions, net of cash acquired and purchases of marketable securities.
-These cash outflows were partially offset by sales and maturities of marketable securities.
+Net cash used in investing activities was \$403.9 million for fiscal 2021 and was primarily due to business combinations, net of cash acquired, capital expenditures, purchases of strategic investments, and purchases of marketable securities.
+These cash outflows were partially offset by maturities of marketable securities.

-At January 31, 2019, our short-term investment portfolio had an estimated fair value of \$67.6 million and a cost basis of \$62.8 million.
-The portfolio fair value consisted of \$60.3 million of trading securities that were invested in a defined set of mutual funds as directed by the participants in our Deferred Compensation Plan (see Note 7, "Deferred Compensation," in the Notes to Consolidated Financial Statements for further discussion) and \$7.3 million invested in other available-for-sale short-term securities.
+At January 31, 2021, our short-term investment portfolio had an estimated fair value of \$85.0 million and a cost basis of \$68.5 million.
+The portfolio fair value consisted of \$81.0 million of short-term trading securities that were invested in a defined set of mutual funds as directed by the participants in our Deferred Compensation Plan (see Note 7, "Deferred Compensation," in the Notes to Consolidated Financial Statements for further discussion).